igrishaev/pg/doc/030-pool.md

 ## With-pool & with-open

-To open the pool temporarily, use the `with-pool` macro.
-It wraps a block of code with logic and opens and terminates a pool.
-The first argument is a symbol that a new pool instance is bound to.
+To open a pool temporarily, use the `with-pool` macro.
+It wraps a block of code with logic that opens and terminates a pool.
+The first argument is a symbol that a new pool is bound to.

 ~~~clojure
 (pool/with-pool [pool pg-config pool-config]